 For example, if they’re hungry, putting off dinner to keep studying won’t help in the long run (and might make the last stretch of work unbearable).
 If they’re tired, they need to get sleep—even if it means not finishing up an assignment until tomorrow.
 These basic needs are within their control, and taking care of them will not only help but empower them to accomplish the other items on their list.

 Doing the next right thing

-Sam Randall, program manager at the CU Collegiate Recovery Center (CUCRC), understands that when things pile up it can leave us feeling at a loss.
-If you’re looking at your list, your mind is racing or you’re feeling overwhelmed, Sam suggests focusing on the “next right thing.”
+Sam Randall, program manager at the CU Collegiate Recovery Center (CUCRC), understands how things can pile up.
+When we’re looking at our list, or our minds are racing and we’re feeling overwhelmed, she advises focusing on the “next right thing.”
 Talk this through with your student.

 The “next right thing” means looking at the situation they’re in and focusing on the next simple step that feels right for them.
 Sometimes it’s dealing with basic needs, like eating.
 Other times it’s tackling the first item on the list, like emailing a professor.
 When we focus in, we can give our full attention and energy to taking that first step: doing the next right thing.

 If the next right thing feels too hard to pin down, encourage them to check in again.
 What feels the most overwhelming?
 Can they break it down into pieces?
 Can wethey tackle any of it right now?
 Have they done a HALT check-in and taken care of those basic needs?
 Repeating this check-in process any time we feel stressed can help us identify the next right thing.